nixworks/public/news/2015/12/6/README.md

 ##### Orbital Sciences
 ### [Following the previous explosion of Orbital Sciences' Cygnus CRS Orb-3 on October 28, 2014, an unmanned Atlas V 401 rocket carrying Orbital ATK's Cygnus CRS Orb-4 resupply mission to NASA's International Space Station launches from Cape Canaveral in the U.S. state of Florida.
 The mission includes 7,380 pounds of cargo. ](/news/2015/12/6/following-the-previous-explosion-of-orbital-sciences-cygnus-crs-orb-3-on-october-28-2014-an-unmanned-atlas-v-401-rocket-carrying-orbital.md)
-_Context: Orbital Sciences, Cape Canaveral Air Force Station, Orbital ATK, International Space Station, Atlas V, anomaly on October 28, 2014, Cygnus CRS Orb-4, NASA, the state_
+_Context: Orbital Sciences, the state, Orbital ATK, Cape Canaveral Air Force Station, NASA, anomaly on October 28, 2014, Atlas V, International Space Station, Cygnus CRS Orb-4_

 ##### Panama Disease
 ### [Scientists warn a new strain of the Panama Disease fungus, which in the 1950s nearly wiped out the most popular banana in the world, the Gros Michel, is threatening today's favorite, the Cavendish, according to a new study published in "PLOS Pathogens".
 This untreatable fungal disease, called Tropical Race 4, has been active for decades in Southeast Asia.
 It recently has spread to other parts of Asia, Africa, the Middle East, and Australia, and is expected to make its way to Latin America, where the vast majority of the world's exported bananas are grown. ](/news/2015/12/6/scientists-warn-a-new-strain-of-the-panama-disease-fungus-which-in-the-1950s-nearly-wiped-out-the-most-popular-banana-in-the-world-the-gro.md)